Jewish Marriage Celebrant – an Experienced Celebrant for a Jewish/Interfaith Wedding

 The Seven Circles – Under the chuppah, the Ashkenazi custom is that the kallah(Bride) circles the chatan(Groom) seven times.
 So just as the world was built in seven days, the kallah is figuratively building the walls of the couple’s new world together.
 The number seven also symbolizes the wholeness and completeness that they cannot attain separately.

-The Kiddushin – The kiddushin (betrothal ceremony) takes place under the huppah.
+The Kiddushin – The kiddushin (betrothal ceremony) takes place under the chuppah.
 It begins with greetings, a blessing over the wine, and a sip taken by the bride and groom.
-We associate the wine, a symbol of joy in Jewish tradition, with the Kiddush, the sanctification prayer is recited on Shabbat and festivals.
+We associate the wine, a symbol of joy in Jewish tradition, with the Kiddush, the sanctification prayer is recited on Sabbath and festivals.
 Hence, Marriage, the Kiddushin, is the sanctification of a man and woman to each other.

 Giving of the Ring – In Jewish law, a marriage becomes official when the chatan gives an object of value to the kallah.
 This is traditionally done with a ring.